Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-07-setup-draw.md

     createCanvas(300,500);
 ```

-There are some important things to notice.
+There are some essential things to notice.
 Hopefully, the look isn't too mysterious. **createCanvas** is the name of the function.
-We know it's a function because of the **()** and the first **parameter**, **300** is the width, while the second parameter, **500** is the height and then, don't forget the **;** semicolon.
+We know it's a function because of the **()** and the first **parameter**, **300** is the width, while the second parameter, **500**, is the height and then, don't forget the **;** semicolon.

-**Note** Remember a parameter is something that is passed into a function - some value.
+**Note** Remember a parameter is something that passed into a function - some value.
 The semicolon is needed to end the statement.

-To make the canvas appear, add the createCanvas to setup function.
+To make the canvas appear, add the createCanvas to the setup function.
 It looks like this.

 ```html
     function setup()